Terms of Business

 (b) your invoice remains unpaid for a protracted period;

-16.2 Irrespective of any termination or suspension of the services in accordance with these terms, you shall pay us at the contract rate for all services provided up to and including the date of suspension or termination and the termination of the contract or any contract for whatever reason shall not affect the rights or remedies of either party in respect of any antecedent breach or in respect of any sum owing or to become owing to the other.
+14.2 Irrespective of any termination or suspension of the Services in accordance with these terms, You shall pay us at the contract rate for all Services provided up to and including the date of suspension or termination and the termination of the contract or any contract for whatever reason shall not affect the rights or remedies of either party in respect of any antecedent breach or in respect of any sum owing or to become owing to the other.

-16.3 You will accept responsibility for making alternative arrangements for compliance with all due dates of action, payment of official fees and the taking of any official steps necessary to preserve your rights in relation to the matters which we have handled for you prior to such termination.
+14.3 You will accept responsibility for making alternative arrangements for compliance with all due dates of action, payment of official fees and the taking of any official steps necessary to preserve Your rights in relation to the matters which we have handled for You prior to such termination.

-17.1 Your relationship is with COLMAN AND SMART LIMITED.
-We will have exclusive liability for carrying out the services and for any negligent act or omission by us in the course of providing those services.
-You agree that no individual director or employee of COLMAN AND SMART LIMITED will have any personal liability for those services.
-You also agree that a director or employee of COLMAN AND SMART LIMITED signing in his own name any letter, email or other document in the course of providing services does not imply he is assuming any personal liability separate to that of COLMAN AND SMART LIMITED.
-Except for acts of fraud you agree that any claim brought in respect of any matter on which we were instructed will be made against COLMAN AND SMART LIMITED and not against any individual director or employee of COLMAN AND SMART LIMITED.
+15.1 Your relationship is with COLMAN AND SMART LIMITED.
+We will have exclusive liability for carrying out the Services and for any negligent act or omission by us in the course of providing those Services.
+You agree that no individual director or employee of COLMAN AND SMART LIMITED will have any personal liability for those Services.
+You also agree that a director or employee of COLMAN AND SMART LIMITED signing in his own name any letter, email or other document in the course of providing the Services does not imply he is assuming any personal liability separate to that of COLMAN AND SMART LIMITED.
+Except for acts of fraud You agree that any claim brought in respect of any matter on which we were instructed will be made against COLMAN AND SMART LIMITED and not against any individual director or employee of COLMAN AND SMART LIMITED.

-17.2 You agree that we shall have no liability nor shall we be deemed to be in breach of any duties or obligations owed to you if at any time we are prevented, delayed or hindered in complying with such duties and/or obligations by reason of any circumstances beyond our reasonable control.
+15.2 You agree that we shall have no liability nor shall we be deemed to be in breach of any duties or obligations owed to You if at any time we are prevented, delayed or hindered in complying with such duties and/or obligations by reason of any circumstances beyond our reasonable control.

-18.1 Nothing in the contract shall create, or be deemed to create a partnership or joint venture or relationship of employer and employee or principal and agent between the parties.
+16.1 Nothing in the contract shall create, or be deemed to create, a partnership or joint venture or relationship of employer and employee or principal and agent between the parties.